The How-To: Measuring Outcomes Of Impact Investing

 This is an ongoing discussion since various new instruments for impact investing are being developed, and it is crucial that all the stakeholders involved, such as investment funds, banks, development finance institutions, foundations, corporations, civil society organizations and governments, understand that impact investing should not only examine the technical design and appropriateness of the instruments used, but that it should also examine the downstream social, economic and environmental results achieved for individuals, households, communities and enterprises.

-According to the Rockefeller Foundation “impact investing is a dynamic, generative new field.
-For more than half a decade, this nascent industry has had real boots on the ground, not only experimenting with, but also scaling up, innovative financial products and services in local settings in both the Global North and the Global South.”
-I would add that it is an industry that values metrics and measurement, utilizing both qualitative information, such as cases, and quantitative data.
-Indeed, at both the industry-wide and institutional levels, its discourse and practice on results measurement are purposeful and sophisticated – and increasingly data driven.
+As illustrated by the Rockefeller Foundation: “Impact investing is a dynamic, generative new field.
+For more than half a decade, this nascent industry has had real 'boots on the ground,' not only experimenting with, but also scaling up, innovative financial products and services in local settings in both the Global North and the Global South.”
+Furthermore, as stated by Edward T. Jackson and Karim Harji, “impact investing is an industry that values metrics and measurement, utilising both qualitative information, such as cases, and quantitative data.
+Indeed, at both the industry-wide and institutional levels, its discourse and practice on results measurement are purposeful and sophisticated– and increasingly data driven.”

 Impact valuation is challenging in the social sector in general, but it is especially difficult in impact investing for a variety of reasons.
 For example, laborious measurement is costly and therefore contests with financial returns.
 Many investments also target impact indirectly.
 And few "gold standard" measurement practices exist.